aishwaryapatle/aishwaryapatle/README.md

-- ✨ Namaste!
+- ✨ Hello!
 I am Aishwarya Patle
 - ✨ Currently pursuing BTech. in Computer Science & Engineering from G H Raisoni College of Engineering, Nagpur
 - ✨ I am a learner who wish to learn new skills and explore new things